The Complete Guide to Auditing Your Child Care Center Billing (And Why Missing Payments Could Be Costing You Thousands)

 • Payment history report for the last three months

-If you can’t generate these reports easily, that’s a red flag about your current system.
-Therefore, consider upgrading your child care accounting software setup.
+If you cannot generate these reports easily, that is a red flag about your current system.
+Consider upgrading your child care accounting software setup.

 Step 2: Verify Every Enrolled Child Has a Current Invoice (45 minutes)

-Next, go through your enrollment list child by child.
+Go through your enrollment list child by child.
 Does each one have an invoice for this month?
-Is the amount correct based on their age, schedule, and any discounts?
+Is the amount correct based on age, schedule, and any discounts?

-If the numbers don’t match, investigate immediately.
+If the numbers do not match, investigate immediately.
 This step alone often uncovers significant revenue gaps.

 Step 3: Check Subsidy Payment Status (30 minutes)

-• Check what payment you expected from the state
+• Note the payment you expected from the state

 • Look at your bank deposits for the corresponding payment